MaximKirsch/angular-workshop/topic-02/topic.md

-# Generating a Project
+# 2. Generating a Project

-This topic has 2 units - these have video resources
+Generating a Angular Project using it's CLI